-The capacity of the public sewer network should be confirmed with the utility provider and permission to connect gained where required.
+The condition and capacity of the existing drainage network should be confirmed and gain permission to connect where required.

 2 Proposed SuDS strategy

 The most suitable SuDS options are outlined below and a SuDS strategy schematic is shown overleaf.
 Supporting information is provided in subsequent sections.